yogurt-foundation/yogurt-css-documentation/src/pointer-events.md

 ## Pointer Events

-Utility for specifies whether an element is the target of mouse events.
+Utilities for specifies whether an element is the target of mouse events.

 ### Class